Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 The sociability and friendliness aspects of the club were being established.

-Various members achieved good results in both local and other races close to Sheffield, personal bests were achieved, social events were organised, as were trips for members to various races, the club was growing, enthusiasm was high, Striders became an essential part of members lives.
+Various members achieved good results in both local and other races close to Sheffield, personal bests were achieved and social events were organised, as were trips for members to various races.
+The club was growing, enthusiasm was high, and Striders became an essential part of members’ lives.

-An emotive subject this became, yet 35 + years down the road the club functions well without an HQ.
+The lack of an HQ became an emotive subject, yet 35+ years down the road the club functions well without one.

-A brief point of discussion here re the clubs decline in the early to mid 2000’s and then an upsurge in interest.
+A brief point of discussion here regarding the club’s decline in the early to mid-2000s and then an upsurge in interest.
 The decline could have been due to a reduction in the frequency of Striders News appearing and the upsurge as a direct consequence of social media.

-I will now continue with extracts from the monthly club newsletter, Striders News along with reference to committee meeting minutes.
-The first edition of Striders News appeared in August 1983, a double sided A4 sheet, edited by Dave Ashurst & John Rothwell.
-I have extracted what I would call significant information relative to dates, members, events and various organisational issues re the club and the running world, instances which shaped the future of the club.
+I will now continue with extracts from the monthly club newsletter Striders News, along with reference to committee meeting minutes.
+The first edition of Striders News appeared in August 1983, a double-sided A4 sheet, edited by Dave Ashurst and John Rothwell.
+I have extracted what I would call significant information relative to dates, members, events and various organisational issues re: the club and the running world, instances which shaped the future of the club.
 There is mention of occasions involving members who are still around 30 years later.

-Pre organisational issues and comment re races and events have always featured in editions of the Newsletter, but have not been included to avoid confusion in instances where races and events did not occur.
+Pre-organisational issues and comment regarding races and events have always featured in editions of the Newsletter, but have not been included to avoid confusion in instances where races and events did not occur.

 We remember with affection those Striders no longer with us, friends once loved and now lost.
 So I dedicate this history to the memories of those below.